jake-young-dev/rpi-microk8s-playbook/README.md

 # rpi-microk8s-playbook
-a simple ansible playbook to configure raspberry pis with microk8s based on the [tutorial](https://ubuntu.com/tutorials/how-to-kubernetes-cluster-on-raspberry-pi#1-overview) provided by ubuntu
+a simple ansible playbook to configure microk8s on Raspberry Pis running Ubuntu Server

 ## Requirements
 Ansible, Python, and the Raspberry Pi imager are required for this playbook